The Cambridge Delta is a modular diploma which can be taken in or out of sequence, at any time, at any place.

 My M2 was 100% online, which meant lessons were delivered and observed/assessed online as well.
 I am sure at this point we are all aware of the limitations – and of the advantages – of teaching groups online.

-Well, it turns out that the more gimmicky the lesson is, the less of your teaching skills you are showcasing, the less of the students you are listening to.
-Don’t hide yourself behind 43 slides: students can’t really see you and you sure can’t see them.
+Well, it turns out that the more gimmicky the lesson is, the less of your teaching skills you are showcasing, the less you are listening to the students.
+Donโt hide yourself behind 43 slides: students canโt really see you, and you sure canโt see them.

 5. The student is the reason for it all